Precision Neuromuscular Therapy (PNMT) video description by Becky Waterman

 More about Precision Neuromuscular Therapy (PNMT)

 With PNMT work the massage therapist is being precise when massaging the muscles.
-Based off what the client presents with, it is a process of looking at the specific muscles that could be causing that problem and working each one individually to see what works.
+Based on what the client presents with, it is a process of looking at the specific muscles that could be causing that problem and working each one individually to see what works.
 Every symptom a client presents with can have a different cause.
-There is not a specific routine done based on where the clients pain is.
+There is not a specific routine done based on where the client’s pain is.
 We look at what makes the pain better or worse.
-Throughout the massage it is important for the client to let the massage therapist know if they massage a spot that replicates the pain they have been feeling.
+Throughout the massage, it is important for the client to let the massage therapist know if they massage a spot that replicates the pain they have been feeling.
 It is also important to let them know if it refers pain to certain areas of the body.

 - Increase range of motion

 Example client conditions:

 - Certain types of headaches, such as tension-type headaches

 - Variety of back pain